-If a homeowner is in search of a reasonably simple roof style, then a slate roofer in Chester Springs, PA might suggest a standard slate roof.
-Standard roofs use the most common, rectangular shape of slate of standard width and length.
+If a homeowner is searching for a reasonably simple roof style, then a slate roofer in Chester Springs, PA, might suggest a standard slate roof.
+Standard roofs use the most common rectangular slate of standard width and length.
 These would then be laid uniformly across the roof in horizontal courses with alternating vertical joins.

 Patterned Slate Roofs

-Some customers are in search of something a little more creative when replacing their roof, in which case the slate roofer in Chester Springs, PA may recommend a patterned slate roof.
+Some customers are searching for something a little more creative when replacing their roof, in which case the slate roofer in Chester Springs, PA, may recommend a patterned slate roof.
 This is precisely what the name suggests – a slate roof featuring a creative pattern.
 The easiest way to achieve this is to use a different color of slate to create shapes or patterns on the roof.
 The only limit is your imagination and your roofer’s creativity.
 Some ideas might include stripes, geometric patterns, floral motifs, or even lettering!

 Color Blended Slate

-If you like the idea of a more adventurous roof but are not entirely sold on the idea of adding patterns to your roof, then a more subtle alternative that your slate roofer in Chester Springs, PA may suggest could be a color blended slate roof.
-This involves taking several shades or colors of slates and mixing them together to great a blended color of roof.
+If you like the idea of a more adventurous roof but are only partially sold on the idea of adding patterns to your roof, then a more subtle alternative that your slate roofer in Chester Springs, PA, may suggest could be a color-blended slate roof.
+This involves taking several shades or colors of slates and mixing them to create a blend of roof colors.
 The most popular color blends feature 3 or 4 colors, but you can use as many different colors as you choose.
 We’ve seen some stunning results using as many as nine colors!

 Graduated Length Slate

 For homeowners who like the idea of a more traditional style of slate roof, a slate roofer in Chester Springs, PA, is likely to recommend a graduated length style.
 This can be traced back to a time when quarries were not producing slate to order in specific lengths or widths.
-Roofers would have to take the available slate and sort it into sets of the same lengths.
+Roofers would have to take the available slate and sort it into sets of the same length.
 The longest and widest pieces are placed at the eaves graduating to the shorter, narrower pieces at the top.
-This is a lot more complex than some of the other styles, but the end result is worth the effort.
+This is much more complex than some other styles, but the end result is worth the effort.

 Mixed Width Slate